 Is there a more recognizable name in binge-watching?
 Netflix has held that record for some time now, thanks to its large library of popular TV series, as well as its own original content.
 While reports show Netflix's catalogs are shrinking, it's still the best place to be for last year's TV seasons.

-There's no way to know for sure how many series Netflix currently offers, but as of the last count, it was 1,197.
+There's no way to truly know for sure how many series Netflix currently offers, but as of the last count, it was 1,273.
 That's a lot of series to watch.

-However many series there truly are on Netflix, a whopping 239 of them are originals.
+However many series there truly are on Netflix, a whopping 335 of them are originals by our measurements, 26% of all content.
 That mind-boggling number is a combination of series Netflix produced on their own, as well as series acquired by Netflix after the fact.
 Regardless, there's no disputing Netflix as the champion of original online content.

 What makes this even better is Netflix has zero ads.
 Every title you select will be instantly streamed.
 That's a perk not many other streaming services can boast about.

 Netflix offers 4K HDR video streaming, but you need to have a compatible device to access it.
 If you're an iOS user, your iPhone can potentially stream in Dolby Vision.
-Compatible devices include the iPhone 8, 8 Plus, and X, as well as the iPad Pro 2.
-If you're running Android, only the LG G6 can playback Dolby Vision.
-Android devices that can stream HDR content include the LG V30, Samsung Galaxy Note 8, Sony Xperia XZ Premium, and the Sony Xperia XZ1.
+Compatible devices include the iPhone 8, 8 Plus, X and newer, as well as the iPad Pro 2.
+If you're running Android, only the LG G6 can playback Dolby Vision, as most Android devices use the open, non-proprietary HDR10 standard instead.
+For Netflix, HDR10 devices include the Huawei Mate 10 Pro, Huawei P20, LG G7, LG G7 One, LG V30, LG V35, LG V40, Razer Phone, Samsung Galaxy Note 8, Samsung Galaxy Note 9, Samsung Galaxy Tab S3, Samsung Galaxy Tab S4, Samsung Galaxy S9, Sony Xperia XZ Premium, Sony Xperia XZ1, Sony Xperia XZ2, Sony Xperia XZ2 Premium, and Sony Xperia XZ3.

 When on Wi-Fi, HD streaming is almost instantaneous.
 Streaming on a cellular connection takes some time to reach HD, but nothing unbearable.
 You may have to wait for 15–30 seconds before your show looks the way you want it to, but usually, that doesn't become too distracting.

 I think Netflix's best feature is downloading titles to be played offline.
 Whether you're looking to take pressure off your data plan or you need to binge your series without an internet connection, downloading your titles gives you a lot of freedom.
 However, it should be noted that not every series can be downloaded.
-Series such as Shameless, Gilmore Girls, and It's Always Sunny in Philadelphia are just some of the ones not available for offline viewing.
+Series such as Shameless and Gilmore Girls are just some of the ones not available for offline viewing.

 Another great aspect is that TV series on Netflix are dumped onto the service in one day, so you can binge-watch an entire series in one or two days if you want.
 The downside here is that you have to wait until after a season finishes airing before you can watch any new shows.